NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

        section :ref:`source/32_step_2_npb_setup:Working Directory`.
      - Yes
    * - kernels_directory
-     - Specifies the directory that will be used by NPB to obtain the kernels to be archived from.
-This directory must follow the usual operational SPICE kernel sub-directory structure by kernel type.
+     - Specifies the directory(ies) that will be used by NPB to obtain the kernels to be archived from.
+These directories must follow the usual operational SPICE kernel sub-directory structure by kernel type.
      - Yes
    * - staging_directory